markround/tiller/DEVELOPERS.md

 # Plugin architecture
 Well, "architecture" is probably too grand a word, but as discussed in the main [README.md](README.md), you can get data into your template files from a multitude of sources, or even grab your template files from a source such as a database or from a HTTP server.
-I've included some examples under the `examples/` directory, including dummy sources that return dummy data and templates, and a NetworkDataSource that provides the host's FQDN and a hash of IP address details, which templates can use.
-Have a look at those for a fuller example, but here's a quick overview:
+Here's a quick overview:

 ##Template sources
 These are modules that provide a list of templates, and return the template contents.
 The code for the `FileTemplateSource` module is really simple.
 It pretty much just does this to return a list of templates :